-Michigan Occupational Safety and Health Administration PO Box 30643 Lansing, Michigan 48909-8143 Ph: 517-284-7740
+Michigan Occupational Safety and Health Administration PO Box 30643 Lansing, Michigan 48909-8143 For technical questions of this standard - Ph: 517-284-7750 (GISHD) or 517-284-7720 (CETD) To order copies of this standard - Ph: 517-284-7740

-The Department of Licensing and Regulatory Affairs will not discriminate against any individual or group because of race, sex, religion, age, national origin, color, marital status, disability, or political beliefs.
+The Department of Labor and Economic Opportunity will not discriminate against any individual or group because of race, sex, religion, age, national origin, color, marital status, disability, or political beliefs.
 Auxiliary aids, services and other reasonable accommodations are available upon request to individuals with disabilities.